oretoise/docs/_docs/applications/transcripts.md

 This will allow you to select "MSU Evaluated Transcript" for the Material choice.
 Simply select your evaluated transcript file using the Browse button, and hit Upload.

 ![Material Uploader]({{site.url}}{{site.baseurl}}/assets/images/applications/evaluating-transcripts/material_uploader_done.png)

+You are done!
+On to the next one!